 Friday morning we drove to Black Canyon of the Gunnison National Park where we took the Painted Wall and Warner Point Hikes (0.67/1.5 miles).
 We left the park to spend the night in a “yucky” hotel where we were quite certain drug deals were happening around us.
-We left our bags in the van and departed early the next morning.
+We departed early the next morning.

 July 16-17 (Glenwood Springs & Rafting)